 Since there’s no place to put bonus income on your 1040, there’s no way for the IRS to tax your bonus at a higher rate!

-I hope that puts the issue to rest.
+I hope that puts this personal finance issue to rest.
 Your bonus is taxed as ordinary income, just like all of your other wages.

 Joshua Holt is a practicing private equity M&A lawyer and the creator of Biglaw Investor.
 Josh couldn’t find a place where lawyers were talking about money, so he created it himself.
 He knows that the Bogleheads forum is a great resource for tax questions and is always looking for honest advisors that provide good advice for a fair price.